Ahmed7Mokhtar/Skinet/README.md

 #Description:

-  =Full-Stack E-Commerce Website using .NET Core for the Back-End, Angular for the Front-end, Stripe for accepting payment and Redis for cashing.
+  Full-Stack E-Commerce Website using .NET Core for the Back-End, Angular for the Front-end, Stripe for accepting payment and Redis for cashing.
     #Back-End:
       -Entity Framework Core With SQL Server.